-The quality of elder care)تا حد زیادی) is dependent toparticipatiom of elder and their familyEngaging older people in care through the active exchange of ideas, and encouraging their participation in power are possible (12).
-Family members are the best source of accessing patients’information, contributing to optimal care, and participating in care and treatment decision-making (44)..Accepting and supporting the older person’s companions, permitting the companion’s presence in the ward, friendly attitude, respectful behavior, valuing the patient’s relatives, focusing on the patient’s wellbeing, fulfilling the duties for the patient in the best way, inviting the patient and companion to participate in care and decisions and giving the necessary information to the companionare some ways to attract their participation (7, 11, 44).
+The quality of aged care is largely dependent on theparticipation of older adults and their families.
+Engaging older people in care through the active exchange of ideas, and encouraging their participation in power are possible (13).
+Family members are the best source of accessing patients’information, contributing to optimal care, and participating in care and treatment decision-making (36).
+Accepting and supporting the older person’s companions, permitting the companion’s presence in the ward, having friendly attitude, showing respectful behavior, valuing the patient’s relatives, focusing on the patient’s wellbeing, fulfilling the duties for the patient in the best way, inviting the patient and companion to participate in care and decisions and giving the necessary information to the companionare some ways to attract their participation (4, 12, 36).

-Providing professional care to the elderly
+Providing professional care

 Another major category of the study was professional care, which included four subcategories of presence in caring encounter, team care, professional competence, and promoting a positive attitude.